Dave-The-IT-Guy/HUProjectB/README.md

 verona kragten / 1785191

 installing

-to get the software working, all you need is the .exe file i will defenitely make and add to the github
+download the .zip file in the root of the project.

 examples